Ascetic Computing

 Maximalism

 I’ve used words like "minimal" to describe my computing habits and there’s a lot of truth in that.
-I like using a small set of tools and stick with the defaults settings as much as possible to keep myself unencumbered by heavy setup.
+I do like using a small set of tools and I’ve settled into sticking with defaults settings as much as possible.
+I like being unencumbered by heavy setup.
 I can be productive on a new Unix-like system pretty much right away.

 But I wouldn’t describe my computing situation as minimalist per se.
 Not exactly.

-Also, I fear that readers are still, despite my objections, picturing a joyless existence of deprivation.
-Here is my last attempt to change your mental picture by briefly describing my home computer maximalism.
+Also, are you still picturing a joyless existence of deprivation over here in Ratfactor land?
+Okay, here is my last attempt to change your mental picture by briefly describing my home computer maximalism.

 As I wrote four years ago in the card Computers as Workspaces, I really enjoy having a bunch of separate computers around for different tasks.